lehonghieu1512/SimpleChatbot/README.md

 # SimpleChatbot
-Chatbot is used for communication
+Chatbot is used for basic communication in Vietnamese